AndrStp/flask_api_yalantis/README.md

-# Flask REST API project template
+# Flask REST API project

 This project shows one of the possible ways to implement RESTful API server.